min2ha/ukwa-site/content/target/57819/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 12th October 2017: Business of the House

 Leader of the House Andrea Leadsom announced that consideration of the EU Withdrawal Bill by a Committee of the Whole House had been posponed while ministers looked into the 300 amendments and 54 new clauses tabled.